|

-Maharaji gave his first public address in the West at the Conway Hall in London on the 19th June, 1971 and spoke at a large rock festival at Glastonbury where he received a decidely mixed reception.
-He arrived in Los Angeles on July 17, 1971 and returned to India in time for the "International Congress on Spiritual Peace", Ram Lila Grounds, New Delhi.
-500,000 gathered to hear his speeches and celebrate the annual Hans Jayanti Festival.
-One 747 jet was chartered to carry Westerners to attend the program, about 300 people.
+arrived in Los Angeles on July 17, 1971 and returned to India in time for the "International Congress on Spiritual Peace", Ram Lila Grounds, New Delhi.
+500,000 gathered to hear his speeches and celebrate the annual Hans

-Within 18 months it was claimed there were as many as 50,000 US and 20,000 English "premies" and though these numbers were exaggerated, over 2,500 Westerners flew to India for the Hans Jayanti festival in 1972.
+Within 18 months it was claimed there were as many as 50,000 US and 20,000 English "premies" as DLM administrators were counting the number of people being initiated, not those who were converted by their initiation, so although these numbers were wildly exaggerated, over 2,500 Westerners flew to India for the Hans Jayanti festival in 1972.
 15 members flew from Bennington, Vermont alone.
 In November 1973, the Divine Light Mission held the Millenium '73 festival in Houston Texas.
-Estimates of the number of devotees varies but a figure of 15,000 premies seems probable and while you would expect all the devotees to attend what the young Guru Maharaj Ji billed as "the most holy and significant event in the history of mankind" there were undoubtedly many who could not afford to fly to the US.
-I had just started attending satsang in Sydney, Australia and assumed that the many references to the Millenium I heard were talking about a future millenial event until the night when there were only 5 or 6 premies left in Sydney.
+Estimates of the number of devotees varies but a figure of 15,000 premies seems probable and while you would expect all the devotees to attend what the young Guru Maharaj Ji billed as "the most holy and significant event in human history" there were undoubtedly many who could not afford to fly to the US.
+I had just started attending

-One of the most important factors was that DLM had a large number of Indian 'mahatmas', supposedly celibate men and women who lived in ashrams and dedicated their lives to practice and proselytisation of the "Knowledge". |
+One of the most important factors was that DLM had a large number of Indian 'mahatmas', supposedly celibate men and women who lived in ashrams and dedicated their lives to practice and recruitment of the "Knowledge".

 Despite all attempts to convince people of Rawat's importance before initiation and during the "Knowledge Session", there was always a large early drop-out of people once they had been taught the Rawatism system of meditation.
 Many of them were disillusioned by being taught to squeeze their eyes, stick their thumbs in their ears, concentrate on their breath while repeating "soham" and curling their tongue backwards.
 Others might try the techniques but saw no reason to worship the young Rawat because of that.